 This is a key time for the City, as our businesses face the economic challenges of recovery from the pandemic and the aftermath of Brexit.
 We believe that City stakeholders are best served by an authority where the elected members can represent the interests of their constituents, rather than any particular political party or pressure group, and stood as independents, and pledged to work constructively as a team with whoever was elected as a member to represent the Ward.

 Mary is a City resident who worked as a Senior Manager in the NHS and was a magistrate for 30 years (chairing the Family Panel and Licensing Committee).
-She was also involved in the Scout movement and a Women’s Refuge for many years.
-Mary was elected as a City Common Councillor in 2017 and sits on Policy & Resources, chairs the Housing Management Sub Committee, is Deputy Chair of the Port Health & Environmental Services Committee, and is Deputy Chair of the Health & Wellbeing Board
+She was also involved in the Scout movement and a Women’s Refuge.
+Mary was elected as a City Common Councillor in 2017 and is the Chair of the Port Health & Environmental Services Committee, Chair of the Health & Wellbeing Board and is a member of the Licencing, Community & Children’s Services and the Planning & Transportations Committees.

-Mary has a special interest in noise and pollution issues which particularly affect residents.
+Mary has a special interest in recycling, street cleaning and noise and pollution issues which particularly affect residents.
 Mary is also a school governor and a trustee of a local community centre.

 John is a Non-Executive Director of Bikeworks CIC, an award-winning social enterprise; a member of the Haberdashers’ Company Charities’ Committee, Castle Baynard Ward Club and Chair of Finance of a local primary school.

-Catherine has chaired the City’s Policy & Resources Committee for five years.
-As Policy Chair she has been a spokesperson for the City and the financial and professional services sector through Brexit and as the UK finds its new place in the world, working to strengthen its competitiveness; Catherine has also been closely involved in the London response to the pandemic; and has played a leading role in the City’s own recovery plans.
+Catherine has recently completed her 5 year term as Chair of the City’s Policy & Resources Committee.
+As Policy Chair she has been a spokesperson for the City and the financial and professional services sector through Brexit and as the UK finds its new place in the world, working to strengthen its competitiveness; Catherine was also closely involved in the London response to the pandemic; and played a leading role in the City’s own recovery plans.
+Catherine’s current committees include Finance Committee, Open Spaces & City Gardens and Policy & Resources.

-A lawyer by profession, she has worked in the ward, and represented it since 1997.
-She would find it a privilege to continue to serve the Ward if reelected.
+A lawyer by profession, she has worked in the ward, and represented it since 1997 and regards serving the Ward as an elected member a great privilege.

 Graham has a degree in Physics, is a keen cruciverbalist and his interests include current affairs, astronomy, music (all genres), watching most sports and geriatric golf.
 Graham is an active member of the Castle Baynard Ward Club, is a past Chairman and the current Club’s Public Relations Officer.